-Studies have been undertaken to understand the cell-cycle and genetic structure that prevent ageing but so far nothing concrete has come out.
+Studies have been undertaken to understand the cell-cycle and genetic structure that prevent aging, but so far, nothing concrete has come out.

-Estimated to be around 507 years old with the help of carbon-14 dating method, Ming the clam was collected alive in 2006.
-Scientifically known as Arctica islandica, this edible species is a marine bivalve mollusc belonging to the family Arcticidae found in the North Atlantic Ocean.
+Estimated to be around 507 years old with the carbon-14 dating method’s help, Ming the clam was collected alive in 2006.
+Scientifically known as Arctica islandica, this edible species is a marine bivalve mollusk belonging to the family ‘Arcticidae’ found in the North Atlantic Ocean.

-Ming the Clam belongs to family Veneridae and was found along the coast of Iceland in 2006 and was given this particular name because it was conceived during the Chinese Ming dynasty.
+Ming the Clam belong to the family Veneridae.
+It was found along the coast of Iceland in 2006 and was given this particular name because it was conceived during the Chinese Ming dynasty.
 Apart from being known as clams, they are also known as ocean quahog.

 When it comes to standing with head held high at the first spot with the longest life-span, glass sponges swim their way to spot number one.

-The most famous glass sponges are the “Venus flower basket” that was used as bridal gifts in ancient Japan.
-They had an inverted crown like structure at the base which often enclosed a pair of shrimps inside, and this gave them the unique name and place in auspicious ceremonies.
+The most famous glass sponges are the “Venus flower basket” used as bridal gifts in ancient Japan.
+They had an inverted crown-like structure at the base, which often enclosed a pair of shrimps inside, and this gave them the unique name and place in auspicious ceremonies.

 No concrete theories on how they manage to live long.
-Similar to their other sea-counterparts it is presumed that they either boom quickly or go semi-dormant.
+Like their other sea-counterparts, it is presumed that they either boom quickly or go semi-dormant.
 But what catches the eye is its ability to sequester carbon.

-These sponges feed on plankton which uses carbon for its growth.
-It is cycle of carbon transfer from the plankton to the sponges and finally getting buried beneath the sea-bed when the sponges die.
+These sponges feed on plankton, which uses carbon for its growth.
+It is a carbon transfer cycle from the plankton to the sponges and finally getting buried beneath the sea-bed when the sponges die.

 Well, we wish humans should really pray for their long life if we wish for a carbon-free future.